ebassi/graphene/CONTRIBUTING.md

  - [Ninja](https://ninja-build.org/)
  - a C99 compatible compiler

-In order to build the tests and benchmark suites, you will also need to install the development files of [GLib](https://gitlab.gnome.org/GNOME/glib).
+In order to build the tests you will need [µTest](https://github.com/ebassi/mutest);
+Graphene can automatically download and build µTest as a sub-project, so you don't need a system installation for it.

 If you want to build the documentation of Graphene, you will need to install [GTK-Doc](https://gitlab.gnome.org/GNOME/gtk-doc).